+In 2008, the 110-year-old Lazare Ponticelli died, the last of about 8.4 million French soldiers who fought between 1914 and 1918.
+His state funeral was held on March 17, 2008.
+The mass was held at Saint-Louis Cathedral in Les Invalides and was attended by government ministers, soldiers, and members of Ponticelli’s family.
+French academic Max Gallo delivered the eulogy.
+French collégien Guillaume Kaleff read a poem written by his class in Ponticelli’s honor at the mass.
 Flags were ordered to be flown at half-mast while Sarkozy unveiled a plaque dedicated to the veterans of World War I. Legionnaires of the 3rd Foreign Infantry Regiment, heir to the Marching Regiment of the French Foreign Legion, the same regiment that Ponticelli fought in, carried his coffin at the funeral.
 After the procession, he was buried in his family’s plot at the Ivry-sur-Seine cemetery, located in the Val-de-Marne.

-On the other hand, Dr. Erich Kästner died completely unnoticed on 1 January 2008 in a retirement home in Cologne-Pulheim.
+On the other hand, Dr. Erich Kästner died completely unnoticed on January 1, 2008, in a retirement home in Cologne-Pulheim.
 The 107-year-old was the last German to experience the First World War as an active soldier.
+He was also the second oldest German and married for 75 years, another record in Germany.
 When a participant of the First World War dies, it is always worth a story to the media in France, England, USA.
 Dr. Erich Kästner’s death was not worth a line to any German newspaper.
-He was also the second oldest German and married for 75 years, another record in Germany.

 Unlike the British, the French, the Americans, or the Australians, nobody in Germany keeps a list of the veterans of that time.
 Neither the Ministry of Defence nor the Bundeswehrverband or the Militärgeschichtliche Forschungsamt in Potsdam can provide any information on who participated in the great massacre between the North Sea and the Alps as a soldier in the armies of the Empire.
 And so no one in Germany notices when one of these contemporary witnesses dies – how?
 The veterans of 1914/18 do not appear in the collective memory of the Germans; they are a truly lost generation whose lives, sufferings, and deaths disappeared in the trenches of Marne and Somme in the shadow of the Second World War.

-The fact that Kästner’s death – who was born on 10 March 1900 in Leipzig-Schönefeld as the son of a publisher’s employee, lived after 1945 in Hanover and most recently in a retirement home in Pulheim near Cologne – can only be acknowledged as a turning point, as the end of a historical epoch, is due to chance – and the medium of the Internet.
-The Oberlandesgerichtsrat (Higher Regional Court Council) D. Kästner, not represented in conventional reference books, had his own entry in the Internet encyclopedia Wikipedia, created by a user with an IP address in Germany.
+The fact that Kästner’s death – who was born on March 10, 1900, in Leipzig-Schönefeld as the son of a publisher’s employee, lived after 1945 in Hanover and most recently in a retirement home in Pulheim near Cologne – can only be acknowledged as a turning point, as the end of a historical epoch, is due to chance – and the medium of the Internet.
+The Oberlandesgerichtsrat (Higher Regional Court Council) D. Kästner, not represented in conventional reference books, had his entry in the Internet encyclopedia Wikipedia, created by a user with an IP address in Germany.
 In a few sentences, Kästner was presented as the second oldest German citizen and oldest German World War soldier.
 Passport last German veteran

 Only in this way did the world learn of the quiet death of the last German soldier of the First World War.
-The “Neue Zürcher Zeitung” was the first medium to come across the hidden news, and on 13 January 2008, it published a brief note on the death of Kästner.
-The first significant article appeared three weeks after Kästner’s death, on 22 January 2008 on the English-language page of SPIEGEL ONLINE and the “Hannoversche Allgemeine,” which had indirectly set the ball rolling, researched the case and pays tribute to Kästner in detail in today’s issue.
+The “Neue Zürcher Zeitung” was the first medium to come across the hidden news, and on January 13, 2008, it published a brief note on the death of Kästner.
+The first significant article appeared three weeks after Kästner’s death, on January 22, 2008, on the English-language page of SPIEGEL ONLINE and the “Hannoversche Allgemeine,” which had indirectly set the ball rolling, researched the case and pays tribute to Kästner in detail in today’s issue.
 French and British media also took up the case; the “Daily Telegraph” even indirectly demanded a tribute by German Chancellor Angela Merkel.